Component parts and Assembly

 *Engine sounds as if is misfiring,

-* black smoke omitting from exhaust thereby giving an indication that the fuel to mixture ratio is incorrect.
+* black thick fumes omitting from exhaust thereby giving an indication that the fuel to mixture ratio is far to rich

 * Engine continued to run and I made it home 1.5 miles away.